 HVFL had taken a term loan from consortium of banks like BOB and Dena Bank for expansion and modernization.
 A loan of Rs.
 325 lakhs were granted along with a bill discounting facility of Rs.
 300 Lakhs.
 Promoter Group - I and Promoter Group - II executed deed of guarantee dated January 12, 2001.
 HVFL failed to repay the loan pursuant to which SL sent demand notices dated September 24, 2002, November 13, 2002 and November 27, 2002 and took over the loan from the consortium banks.
 Notice of the same was sent to HVFL, Promoter Group - I and Promoter Group - II on December 03, 2002.
 SL stated that principal amount of Rs.
 2,50,00,000/- and interest of Rs.
 1,91,75,855/- were outstanding and issued notice dated August 27, 2004 to Promoter Group - I and Promoter Group - II for invoking their personal guarantees.
-SL also filed a civil suit dated January 17, 2007 against Promoter Group - I and Promoter Group - I along with Promoter Group - II and others filed an application for transfer of petition to commercial court in Buldhana dated August 16, 2017.
+SL also filed a civil suit dated January 17, 2007 against Promoter Group - I and Promoter Group - II before the Court of Additional District Judge at Khamgaon.
+Sicom Limited for recovery of total amount of Rs.
+4,41,75,855/- along with costs and expenses of the proceedings.
+Promoter Group - I along with Promoter Group - II and others filed an application for transfer of petition to commercial court in Buldhana dated August 16, 2017.
 The matter is currently pending.